SalOrak/salorak.es/content/projects/cursed-matrix.md

 +++
 title="Cursed Matrix"
 description="A simple matrix effect written in C using the ncurses library, thus the name.
-It is not finished but it works relatively well on Linux machines." weight=4 date=2025-10-10
+It is not finished but it works relatively well." weight=904 date=2023-08-09

 [taxonomies]
 tags = ["c"]